Valid ONLINE ONLY - Save BIG with FREE DELIVERY use code: FREEDEL20

 Partial shade is the preferred sunlight for this flowering plant.
 Steady direct sun may lead to weaker blooms or cause scorching.
 Plants may also dry out faster and begin to wilt or fade quickly.

 Plants can spread quickly if the blooms are allowed to drop seed.
 They can be cut back to prevent the spread if this is not wanted.
 Plant clusters may also be dug up and replanted if they are too dense.
+You can learn more about all types of flowers and plants on our Flower Facts Facebook Page.

 This flower is associated with both love and hope for the future.
 They are often given in spring and summer for memorials or holidays.
 Forget me nots are also given to spouses or couples who are in love.